Aircoookie/Espalexa/readme.md

 Confirm your ESP is connected.
 Go to the /espalexa subpage to confirm all your devices are defined.
 Then ask Alexa to discover devices again or try it via the Alexa app.
+Often, it also helps to reboot your Echo once!
 If nothing helps, open a Github issue and we will help.
 If you can, add `#define ESPALEXA_DEBUG` before `#include <Espalexa.h>` and include the serial monitor output that is printed while the issue occurs.